rapomon/pwd-strength/README.md

 minSpecialChars              | *At least %s numbers or special characters please* maxConsecutiveRepeatingChars | *No more than %s consecutive repeating characters or numbers please*

-## Language settings
+## Color settings

-Here is a list of the language settings currently available.
+Here is a list of the color settings depending on the strength currently available:

 Color setting | Default
 ------------- | --------------------------------------------